Canon SX420 vs Fujifilm X-A1

 It is notable that the X-A1 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-Both the SX420 and the X-A1 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the X-A1 have been discontinued, but can regularly be found used on ebay.
 The X-A1 was replaced by the Fujifilm X-A2, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SX420 and X-A1 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Fujifilm X-A1 Manual.

 So how do things add up?
 Is the Canon SX420 better than the Fujifilm X-A1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.